Tunable phonon induced steady state coherence in a double quantum dot: Abstract

 \section{Abstract}

 Charge qubits can be created and manipulated in solid-state double-quantum-dot (DQD) platforms.
 Typically, these systems are strongly affected by quantum noise stemming from coupling to substrate phonons.
 This is usually assumed to lead to decoherence towards steady states that are diagonal in the energy eigenbasis.
-In this letter we show, to the contrary, that due to the presence of phonons the equilibrium steady state of the DQD charge qubit may be engineered to display coherence in the energy eigenbasis.
-The magnitude of the coherence can be controlled by tuning the DQD parameters and regimes of high purity maybe found.
-In addition, we show that the steady-state coherence can be used to drive an auxiliary cavity mode coupled to the DQD.
+In this article we show, to the contrary, that due to the presence of phonons the equilibrium steady state of the DQD charge qubit spontaneously exhibits coherence in the energy eigenbasis with high purity.
+The magnitude and phase of the coherence can be controlled by tuning the Hamiltonian parameters of the qubit.
+The coherence is also robust to presence of fermionic leads.
+In addition, we show that this steady-state coherence can be used to drive an auxiliary cavity mode coupled to the DQD.

-\textit{Introduction.---} Preparation and coherent control of qubit states is at the heart of many quantum technologies~\cite{nielsen2002quantum}.
+Preparation and coherent control of qubit states is at the heart of many quantum technologies~\cite{nielsen2002quantum}.
 Undoubtedly, quantum coherence is the most primordial non-classical effect and is the root of many advantages displayed by quantum technologies over their classical equivalents.
 One of the major challenges for applications is to prepare a qubit in a state which has a controllable amount of coherence with stability in the long-time limit~\cite{bennett2000quantum}.
 In real physical systems, quantum coherence is usually a fragile property, which is eventually destroyed by the presence of a surrounding environment~\cite{Alicki2007, Breuer2002}.
 It is therefore no surprise that a plethora of strategies to preserve coherence have been conceived, such as quantum error correction~\cite{Shor1995}, dynamical decoupling~\cite{Viola1999} or feedback control~\cite{Rabitz2005}.
 All of these schemes are to some degree an inevitable battle against decoherence.
-Rather than fighting this battle, in this letter we highlight a different counter-intuitive route to generate and preserve coherence using quantum noise.
+Rather than fighting this battle, here we highlight a different counter-intuitive route to generate and preserve coherence using quantum noise.